rosana96/MobileApp/README.md

 # MobileApp

-App story:
+Collective writing
-The app will contain a list of bible books, each bible book contains more chapters, each chapter contains more verses.
+The app contains a list of writings (novels) in progress.
+Each novel has an owner (the user who started writing it).
+Other users can submit possible continuations (let's say, a chapter) to the novel.
+Then, the owner can look at the list of chapter proposals and select the one he likes the most to append it to his story.
+He can also edit a chapter proposal before appending it to the story.

-Users can select what book/chapter they want to read.
+Every user can read the existing novel.

-Authenticated users can add comments about a chapter or a verse and they can quote a verse on their "news feed".
-They can also see what other users commented on that chapter/verse and they can see who quoted a verse in their "news feed" in the previous month.
+Only an authenitcated user can start a new novel or submit a proposal for a chapter.

--- maybe something like replying to comments and having the possibility to send an e-mail in order to contact another user?
+When an owner appends the chapter to his novel, the writer of it receives an e-mail.